Meeting Jane Cay is like inhaling a fresh breath of country air.

 The Business Chicks Premium member seems an unlikely entrepreneur, but the softly spoken CEO and Founder of Birdsnest runs one of the most successful retail businesses in the country.

 The day we meet she’s wearing a floaty maxi dress and laughs easily when she realises her patterned dress is coincidentally covered entirely with birds.
-Her home is on a farm in the NSW Snowy Mountains, but today she’s in big smoke – Sydney, about to deliver a presentation to our PowerPlayers (our top-tier members) on how to fall back in love with your business.
+Her home is on a farm in the NSW Snowy Mountains, but today she’s in big smoke – Sydney, about to deliver a presentation to our Premium members on how to fall back in love with your business.

 It’s hard to imagine that someone who’s achieved the level of success that Jane has wouldn’t always love it – we’re talking double-digit growth, retail accolades, award-winning workplace culture and the clincher, Birdsnest is on track to turnover $30 million this year.
 Not bad for a business that began in 2004 as ‘High Country Outfitters’ a small clothing store on the main street in Cooma over four hours’ drive from Sydney.